 The Diocese of Ballarat is committed to ensuring that:

-- Child safety risk management processes are implemented to better equip parishes, agencies and entities to prevent, detect, reduce and/or remove potential child safety risks.
+- Child safety risk management processes are implemented to better equip parishes to prevent, detect, reduce and/or remove potential child safety risks.

-- Risk management is undertaken across the parish, agency or entity and specifically in relation to child-related programs, activities and events.
+- Risk management is undertaken across the parish and specifically in relation to child-related programs, activities and events.

-Risk management levels within The Diocese of Ballarat parishes, agencies or entities
+Risk management levels within The Diocese of Ballarat parishes

-Child safety risk management enables parishes, agencies and entities to comprehensively identify potential risks to children, young people and vulnerable adults and to act to reduce the likelihood of harm.
-Potential risks to children, young people and vulnerable adults are varied and should be integrated into the parish, agency or entity’s broader risk management plan (e.g. health and safety, financial, operational).
+Child safety risk management enables parishes to comprehensively identify potential risks to children, young people and adults at risk and to act to reduce the likelihood of harm.
+Potential risks to children, young people and adults at risk are varied and should be integrated into the parish broader risk management plan (e.g. health and safety, financial, operational).